Glandular fever - including symptoms, treatment and prevention

 (time during which an infected person can infect others)

 Not accurately known.
-The virus is shed in the saliva for up to a year after illness and intermittently thereafter.
+The virus is shed in the saliva for up to a year after illness and every so often after that.

 Seek medical advice if difficulty with swallowing or abdominal pain occurs.